 How thick do I slice the yellow squash?

 If you are unsure of your knife skills or just want to slice a lot of squash quickly, I recommend a hand-held mandolin.
-(See picture below, too) They are inexpensive and fit in any drawer.
-I use mine to slice cucumbers for my Crunchy Kosher Dill Pickles.
+They are inexpensive and fit in any drawer.
+I use mine to slice cucumbers for my Cucumbers and Onions in Vinegar.

 More squash recipes you may love